Welcome to the AICOR Institute for Artificial Intelligence!

 TwinSpace project starting in January 2026

 Beginning in January 2026, we will be partners in the TwinSpace project, coordinated by Prof. Michael Beetz in collaboration with Prof. David May from the Faserinstitut Bremen (FIBRE).
 It is funded by the MATENA innovate!
-Center and the MAPEX Center for Materials and Processes.
+Center.

 TwinSpace will develop an intelligent robotic system for manufacturing lightweight aerospace components using Automated Fiber Placement (AFP).
 This will reduce production costs and increase energy efficiency.
 The key innovation from our institute: semantic digital twins that merge physics-based simulations with AI.
 They enable real-time process simulations, cutting costly trial runs and making production faster, more robust, and more sustainable.